Asking family for a loan is not without risks but can save you in a financial pinch

 4 Steps to Ask for a Loan

-After asking these loan questions, and if you still want to ask family for the money, there are five steps you can take to make it an easier process.
-You’re still going to have to get over the pain of asking for a loan but understand that everyone needs a hand occasionally.
+After asking these loan questions, and if you still want to ask your family for the money, there are five steps you can take to make it a more straightforward process.
+Of course, you’ll still have to get over the pain of asking for a loan but understand that everyone needs a hand occasionally.

 1) Ask for advice first, money second

 Be honest about your situation and ask if there’s any way your family can help you without lending you the money.
-Maybe a family member or friend needs some help on their business and can give you some part-time work.
-Maybe they can lend you their car for a couple of weeks while you save enough to fix yours.
+For example, maybe a family member or friend needs some help with their business and can give you some part-time work.
+Perhaps they can lend you their car for a couple of weeks while you save enough to fix yours.

-Asking how you can help each other out is a lot easier than asking for a loan and there are fewer risks.
+Asking how you can help each other out is easier than asking for a loan, and there are fewer risks.

-If you can’t figure another way out, then you ask for a loan.
+If you can’t figure out another way, you ask for a loan.
 You’ll get a lot of respect from trying to work it out another way first.

 2) Talk about Why You Need the Money

-If you’ve already thought about why you need the money and made sure it’s a necessity, odds are your family will see it that way too.
-This is an important step in bringing them over to your side before asking for money.
+If you’ve already thought about why you need the money and made sure it’s necessary, odds are your family will see it that way too.
+So this is an essential step in bringing them over to your side before asking for money.